Pulimet/react-native-flow-diagram/README.md

     class AppDelegate: RCTAppDelegate {
         override func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool {
-            FlowDiagramUtil.onAppLaunched(true)
+            // The true parameter enables detailed logging for app launch measurement
+            // Another option is false - it will log only when measurement script launched with -extra True FlowDiagramUtil.onAppLaunched(true)
             // Remaining code
         }